btbytes/btbytes/README.md

 ## Work Experience

-I have worked in the recent past for are - Ollyver (startup I bootstrapped), Microsoft and Proofpoint.
+I have worked in the recent past for are: Ollyver (startup I bootstrapped), Microsoft and Proofpoint.

 ## Location